bigchaindb/bigchaindb-driver/docs/handcraft.rst

 We'll re-use the :ref:`example of Alice and Bob owning a car together
 <car-multiple-owners>` to handcraft transactions with multiple owners.

-Create a test user: alice and bob
+Create test user: alice and bob

 .. ipython::